 Boating Safety Tips

 1. Don’t drink and drive.
 This common-sense tip also applies to boating.
-According to the U.S. Coast Guard, alcohol was the leading cause of fatal boating accidents in 2013 where the primary cause was known.
+According to the U.S. Coast Guard, alcohol is the leading cause of fatal boating accidents where the primary cause was known.
 The effects of alcohol are amplified because of sun exposure, wind, and noise.